nahojkap/jahspotify/README.md

 - pthread (http://sources.redhat.com/pthreads-win32/). pthreadGC2.dll needs to be in your path.
 - I didn't have to add any paths to OpenAL but I installed the SDK.
 Let me know if you get a message complaining that not all dependencies are available.

-## Modules

-* android

-  provides a simple app for browsing playlists and queueing tracks

-* api

-  provides the basic operations for interacting with Jah'Spotify (and in turn libspotify)

-* native

-  contains all native & JNI code interacting with libspotify

-* native-jar

-  contains wrapper code to load libjahspotify from a jar

-* services

-  provides all Jah'Spotify Spring services

-* web

-  provides the RESTful API (json based)

-* web-client

-  provides java client for interacting with the RESTful API

-* web-common

-  provides the java beans which are serialized over the RESTful API

-* storage

-  provides basic storage implementations for caching media objects (tracks/images/etc)

-* executable-war

-  provides a single, executable Jah'Spotify war file

 ## UI

 To access the HTML5 UI of JahSpotify, simply point your browser to:

 [http://localhost:8080/jahspotify/index.html](http://localhost:8080/jahspotify/index.html)

 ## REST API